Baron d'Holbach: Contributions to the Encyclopédie

 For the Encyclopédie d'Holbach authored and translated a large number of articles on topics ranging from politics and religion to chemistry and mineralogy.
 As a German who had become a naturalised Frenchman, he undertook the translation of many contemporary German works of natural philosophy into French.
 Between 1751 and 1765, D'Holbach contributed some four hundred articles to the project, mostly on scientific subjects, in addition to serving as the editor of several volumes on natural philosophy.
-D'Holbach may also have written several disparaging entries on non-Christian religions, intended as veiled criticisms of Christianity itself.
+D'Holbach might also have written several disparaging entries on non-Christian religions, intended as veiled criticisms of Christianity itself.

 Anti-religious works

 Despite his extensive contributions to the Encyclopédie, d'Holbach is better known today for his philosophical writings, all of which were published anonymously or under pseudonyms and printed outside France, usually in Amsterdam by Marc-Michel Rey.
 His philosophy was expressly materialistic and atheistic and is today categorised into the philosophical movement called French materialism.
 In 1761 Christianisme dévoilé (Christianity Unveiled) appeared, in which he attacked Christianity and religion in general as an impediment to the moral advancement of humanity.
 The deistic Voltaire, denying authorship of the work, made known his aversion to d'Holbach's philosophy, writing that "[the work] is entirely opposed to my principles.
 This book leads to an atheistic philosophy that I detest."
-Christianity Unveiled was followed by others, notably La Contagion sacrée, Théologie portative and Essai sur les préjugés.
+Christianity Unveiled was followed by others, notably La Contagion sacrée, Théologie portative, and Essai sur les préjugés.
 D'Holbach was helped in these endeavours by Jacques-André Naigeon, who would later become his literary executor.